Societal-Computing/health_inequalities/README.md

 For each GADM level:
 1. combines all shapefiles into a single shapefile
-2. combines single shapefile with Africa_dataset
+2. combines single shapefile with Africa_dataset for that level
 3. calculate average and standard deviation for LMICs in meta sci
 4. combines result from above with meta sci data
 5. save result as a shapefile ``` /combined_dataset ```